dennislee22/dennislee22.github.io/docs/cdppvc/base.md

 ---
 layout: default
-title: CDP Base Cluster
+title: CDP PvC Base Cluster
 parent: Installation
 grand_parent: CDP Private Cloud
 nav_order: 3
 ---

-# CDP Base Cluster Deployment
+# CDP PvC Base Cluster Deployment
 {: .no_toc }

-This article explains the necessary steps to install the minimum services on CDP Base platform.
-Please ensure that all the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have already been prepared and [CM]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}) has already been installed successfully prior to running this procedure.
+This article explains the necessary steps to install the minimum services on CDP PvC Base platform prior to installing the ECS platform.
+Please ensure that all the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have already been prepared and [CM]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}) has already been installed successfully before running this procedure.

 - TOC
 {:toc}